jentery/mdia200v2/index.md

 You do *not* need to purchase a textbook or any primary sources for this course, but you will need access to a computer, the internet (including Brightspace), a camera, and a microphone.
 Most of the primary sources are online.
 I will provide you with PDF copies of them when they aren't.

+I will also provide handouts and slides each week to define key terms in Media Studies, enhance your learning, point you to additional resources, and help you to complete assignments.

-We'll study the following primary sources this term:
+*Primary Sources*: We'll study the following primary sources this term:

 * The [Instagram Egg](https://www.instagram.com/world_record_egg/) (2019), by world_record_egg
 * The Flash animation, [*THE M00D 0F THE M0MENT*](https://www.yhchang.com/THE_MOOD_OF_THE_MOMENT_V.html) (2007), by Young-Hae Chang Heavy Industries